Tom Tsuchiya: National Baseball Hall of Fame

-In December 2015 artist Mindy Ellis who produced a total of 76 bas-relief likeness for the National Baseball Hall of Fame induction plaques retired her commission after 20 years of service.
-In February 2016 Tom Tsuchiya was commissioned by Josh Rooney, the Director of Sports and Entertainment at Matthews Internationalto produce the bas-relief likeness for Ken Griffey Jr. and Mike Piazza, and has been serving since.
+In December 2015, artist Mindy Ellis who produced a total of 76 bas-relief likeness for the National Baseball Hall of Fame induction plaques retired her commission after 20 years of service.
+In February 2016 Tom Tsuchiya was commissioned by Josh Rooney, the Director of Sports and Entertainment at Matthews International to produce the bas-relief likeness for Ken Griffey Jr. and Mike Piazza, and has been serving since.

+Pete Rose statue

+In 2017, Tsuchiya created a statue of prominent Reds outfielder Pete Rose.
+The larger-than-life bronze sculpture shows him in his trademark headfirst slide into base.
+To create this gravity-defying piece, Tsuchiya worked with GE Aviation engineers Tom Wallace and Brent Tholke on the more practical aspects.
+The sculpture was revealed in June 2017 and joins fellow Reds greats Frank Robinson, Johnny Bench, Joe Morgan and Tony Perez on Crosley Terrace at the Great American Ball Park.

 Other works

 Other notable works by Tsuchiya include the sculpture to honor slain baseball coach Cleveland Parker III.
 This sculpture features a relief portrait of Parker, a poem and a spiraling arrangement of representations of home plate, 1st, 2nd, and 3rd bases.
 At night, this sculpture announces its presence by emitting pulsating light created by digitally controlled LEDs located inside the sculpture's body.
 Tsuchiya collaborated with American poet Nikki Giovanni on this memorial who wrote a poem celebrating Cleveland Parker's life that is inscribed on the north side of the sculpture.
 Cleveland Parker was a Cincinnati youth baseball coach who was fatally struck by a stray bullet on July 12, 2005.

 In September 17, 2011, the Cincinnati Reds unveiled Tsuchiya's statue of the great Reds catcher, Johnny Bench.
 Tsuchiya's fifth statue for Great American Ball Park is located near the entrance of the Cincinnati Reds Hall of Fame and Museum.
 The statue represents Bench in the act of throwing out a base runner.
 Johnny Bench stated that the unveiling of his statue was "his greatest moment."

 Tsuchiya also made a statue of Joe Morgan that was dedicated in summer 2013.

+In 2024, Tsuchiya unveiled a 5-foot translucent fiberglass sculpture entitled "Embrace No Evil".
+The sculpture features an LED core and music built from live Cincinnati Zoo gibbon recordings.
+It was installed on Court Street as the first permanent BLINK installation.